(I feel like I have to disclose and warn you. This isn’t a nice post. It’s regarding sick, gothic and stupid parenting.)

 I’ve been m.i.a. lately due to a sinus infection that is kicking my butt!
 This girl does NOT like being down and it’s hard for me when I am.
-I’ve been laying low until this morning when I decided to make a trip to the store to get some other meds, (hopefully work better) and some juices, etc.
+I’ve been laying low until this morning when I decided to run to the store to get some other meds and stuff.

-So I’m standing in front of the otc meds and I sneeze and I see this little girl come up to me and say something, I turn and asked her what she’d said.
+So I’m standing in front of the otc meds and I sneeze and I see this little girl come up to me and say something, I turn around and asked her what she’d said, cause honestly my ears are plugged up.
 “Bless you”, she replied.

 This is where it gets sad, a bit graphic and REAL.

 I thank her and notice she just stands there looking at me.
 So as not to be rude, I tell her how I’m under the weather, yada, yada.
 She replies with “yes, I know I haven’t been feeling well either”.
 I’m thinking at that point that she’s there with parents to pick up something from the pharmacy.
 Then she pulls her arm towards me and shows me…

 (These aren’t hers.
 Hers looked identical to the first diagram.)

 If you didn’t or don’t know what slashers (or self-harm) looks like, this is it.
 It’s a harsh reality, it’s out there and it’s sad.

 She had slashes (cut marks) all along the inside of her left arm.
 I was sickened.
 I said, “No sweetie!
 You should not be doing that to yourself.”
 She tells me she isn’t.
 A gothic group that she’s trying desperately be a part of, are doing it to her to see her commitment to the group.

 I explained that nobody should be doing that to her and that she should NOT be trying to be a part of anything or anyone that would cause her harm.
 Talking to her, I kept stressing the importance of respecting ones body and person, and not getting involved with anyone inflicting or causing her harm.